hoodoer/JS-Tap/README.md

 # JS-Tap
 ## This tool is intended to be used on systems you are authorized to attack.
 Do not use this tool for illegal purposes, or I will be very angry in your general direction.

+## Introduction
 JS-Tap is a generic JavaScript payload and supporting software to help red teamers attack webapps.
 The JS-Tap payload can be used as an XSS payload or as a post exploitation implant.

-The payload does not require the user running the payload to be authenticated to the application being attacked, and it does not require any prior knowledge of the application beyond finding a way to get the JavaScript into the application.
+The payload does not require the targeted user running the payload to be authenticated to the application being attacked, and it does not require any prior knowledge of the application beyond finding a way to get the JavaScript into the application.

 Instead of attacking the application server itself, JS-Tap focuses on the client-side of the application and heavily instruments the client-side code.

 The JS-Tap payload is contained in the **telemlib.js** file.
 This file has _not_ been obfuscated.
 Prior to using in an engagement strongly consider changing the naming of endpoints, stripping comments, and highly obfuscating the payload.

-Make sure you review the configuration section carefully before using on a publicly exposed server.
+Make sure you review the configuration section below carefully before using on a publicly exposed server.
 If you don't change the secret key you're going to have a bad time.

 ## Data Collected
 * Client IP address, OS, Browser